K. E. Querns Langley

 - Founder & Principle Vocal Instructor

 Ken is a Bel Canto specialist tenor with 16 roles including: Don Ottavio, Belmonte, Tamino, Almaviva, Idreno, title roles Roberto Devereux, La Clemenza di Tito & Otello (Rossini), roles in restored keys: Elvino Sonnambula & Percy Anna Bolena and adding Maria Stuarda, Mose, Elisabetta & Guillaume Tell.
 He has performed over 30 productions of opera & musical theatre, 20 master classes, recitals and concerts.
 He created the role of Bartholomew in the world premiere of Copernicus and Curley in the regional premiere of Carlisle Floyd’s Of Mice and Men.
 Ken received academic and vocal prizes totally over $60k.
 He served as voice department chair, music director & professor of acting at the Pennsylvania School of the Performing Arts, and has 15 years teaching experience at his International Bel Canto Vocal Studio with students in Japan, Denmark, Lebanon, India, the UK and America.
+Ken is the founder and General Director of the London Bel Canto Festival.

 At the age of 8, Ken began singing with school and church choirs as a boy soprano, however peculiarly, he had vibrato and began performing as soloist.
 He continued singing throughout high school into university, where in 1992 he began formal vocal tuition with Spinto Soprano Suzan Munzer.
 Ms. Munzer studied with Madame Gregory, a voice teacher at the Curtis Institute of Music in Philadelphia, who was in the tradition of Marcella Sembrich and Lamperti.